Updated May 16, 2026§ For Pets

 If you’re using AirTag in the close-range scenarios above, the holder matters more than the tag itself.
 A waterproof, secure-mount holder survives mud, water, brush, and the dog tearing at the collar.

 The Elevation Lab TagVault Pet (B09DR2QNQ5) is our top pick.
-IP67 waterproof rating, twist-lock secure closure, 10g total weight, fits any collar width.
-We used the TagVault Pet across all 6 hunting days; zero water ingress despite multiple marsh retrieves, and the AirTag stayed seated through brush busting that snapped lighter holders we’ve tried previously.
+It carries an IP69 waterproof rating, a twist-lock secure closure, 10g total weight, and fits any collar width.
+That IP69 enclosure is built to keep water out through repeated marsh retrieves, and the twist-lock design keeps the AirTag seated through brush busting that pops open lighter friction-fit holders.

 For deeper coverage of holder options, see our best AirTag dog collar roundup.